 The Alternative Palate is committed to assisting consumers and restaurants to develop the skills and competence to not only better appreciate wines but to actually appreciate and enjoy both drinking and serving wine.

 Our proven practical and workable corporate and social training programs and seminars are designed to meet the specific needs of wine consumers and restaurants.

 Wine of the Week

 Each week we review a wine which we have sampled.
 We provide our opinion on the wine, provide some information on it and let you know where you can source the wine.

 Special Wine Dinner to be held in September 2018.
 Don’t miss the opportunity to enjoy this occasion.
 Full details will be available soon but to register your interest click on the link below.

 With the help of some of our partner organisations we are able to organise wine tours and events for consumers, corporate clients and wine appreciators of all levels.
 We recommend that you subscribe and take advantage of our short emails.
 We are certain you will find something special in each one.

-Our latest event is a 9 night Bordeaux Culinary Wine & Golf Tour taking place in September/October 2018.
+Our latest events are a 9 night Bordeaux Culinary Wine & Golf Tour taking place in June and October 2019.
 Click below to find out more.